 Where: Apollonos 40, Vouliagmeni 166 71

-If you want to escape the chaos of downtown Athens, the Athenian Riviera, and its towns of Voula, Vouliagmeni and Glyfada are a good place to base yourself during your trip.
+If you want to escape the chaos of downtown Athens, the Athenian Riviera, and its towns of Voula, Vouliagmeni and Glyfada are good places to base yourself during your trip.
 The Four Seasons Athens’ location enables you to enjoy a beach holiday, a city break, and a glamorous getaway all in one.

 Opting to stay here means that you are perched on the idyllic coastline overlooking cerulean waters.
 It doesn’t get much better than enjoying canapes beneath your private cabana, outside of your private bungalow while looking out to views of the Saronic Gulf.